Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Problem Statement

-where \cref{eq:eq_obj} is a convex packet loss cost minimization objective function, \cref{eq:eq_cstr_1} is the packet balance equation, \cref{eq:eq_cstr_2} ensures the scheduler weights are normalized, \cref{eq:eq_cstr_3} matches the routed incoming flow to the observed demand per priority, \cref{eq:eq_cstr_4} updates the queue occupancy across time, \cref{eq:eq_cstr_5} sets the initial and final queue occupancy, \cref{eq:ineq_cstr_1} bounds the scheduler weights, \cref{eq:ineq_cstr_2} imposes ramp constraints on the scheduler weights, \cref{eq:ineq_cstr_3} denormalizes the scheduler weights to associate an actual number of packets processed based on the HTS parameter $\Delta s$, which acts as the scheduler clock that translates the fraction of packets set by $w^m_p(t)$ to a number of processed packets for a given time step $t$, \cref{eq:ineq_cstr_4} limits the total queue occupancy, and \cref{eq:ineq_cstr_5} restricts the outflow by the transmission bandwidth.
+where \eqref{eq:eq_obj} is the convex packet loss cost minimization objective function, \eqref{eq:eq_cstr_1} is the packet balance equation, \eqref{eq:eq_cstr_2} ensures the scheduler weights are normalized, \eqref{eq:eq_cstr_3} matches the routed incoming flow to the observed demand per priority, \eqref{eq:eq_cstr_4} updates the queue occupancy across time, \eqref{eq:eq_cstr_5} sets the initial and final queue occupancy, \eqref{eq:ineq_cstr_1} bounds the scheduler weights, \eqref{eq:ineq_cstr_2} imposes ramp constraints on the scheduler weights, \eqref{eq:ineq_cstr_3} denormalizes the scheduler weights to associate an actual number of packets processed based on the non-GEO HTS parameter $\Delta s > 0$, which acts as the scheduler clock translating the fraction of packets set by $w^m_p(t)$ to a number of processed packets for a time step $t$, \eqref{eq:ineq_cstr_4} limits the total queue occupancy, and \eqref{eq:ineq_cstr_5} restricts the outflow by the transmission bandwidth.
+Detailed explanations about the constraints are provided in~\cite{bélanger2024quality}.

-Problem \cref{eq:mpc_aeroconf} entails solving a multi-period optimization problem to optimality with $PMW$ constraints at each decision round.
+Problem \eqref{eq:mpc_aeroconf} entails solving a multi-period optimization problem to optimality with $P\times M\times W$ constraints at each decision round.
 This amounts to an important computational load relative to the on-board available resources and may lead to degraded QoS, which is unacceptable for applications requiring high levels of performance and user satisfaction.
 To address these computational challenges, we develop a more efficient framework that optimizes resource allocation while maintaining high performance.
-Before presenting this framework, we first introduce OCO and MMPPs.
+Before presenting this framework, we first introduce MMPPs.